Whirlpool, Electrolux see a rebounding Europe

 The company increased its full-year diluted earnings forecast to a range of $10.05 to $10.55 a share from $9.80 to $10.30.

+(This version of the story corrects the analysts' earnings per share estimate in paragraph 12 to $2.42 from $2.47.)

-(Additional reporting by Mia Shanley and Sven Nordenstam in Stockholm; editing by W Simon, Jeffrey Benkoe, Patricia Kranz, Marguerita Choy and Matthew Lewis)
+(Additional reporting by Mia Shanley and Sven Nordenstam in Stockholm; Editing by W Simon, Jeffrey Benkoe, Patricia Kranz and Marguerita Choy)